harissucipto/prodigi-frontend-engineer-test/README.md

 - [x] it have required field of gender with typeof radio button with values PRIA dan WANITA
 - [x] it have button cari produk with label cari produk
 - [x] if i not fill that form the button disabled
-- [x] if i fill that form then i can click the button and it will navigate me to page _Asuransi Jiwa Info Produk_ to see of the list of insurances
+- [x] if i fill that form then i can click the button and it will navigate me to page _Asuransi Jiwa List Product Page_ to see of the list of insurances

 ### Asuransi Jiwa List Product Page

-- [ ] it have path `asuransi/jiwa/info/produk`
+- [ ] it have path `/asuransi/jiwa/info/produk`
 - [ ] it will displays no data if the data is not match with the filter
 - [ ] it will displays error if the backend of api error or connection error
 - [ ] it will display list of product insurances of asuransi jiwa tanpa pengembalian premi with requried params of birth of date and gender from user